SebastianLiando/linkedin-autoreply/README.md

 ### Setup Gmail API

-1. Go to google cloud console and create a new project
+1. Login to [google cloud console](https://console.cloud.google.com/) and create a new project
 2. With the project selected, enable Gmail API
 3. Go to "Credentials" tab, create an OAuth Client ID credential, set the application type to `desktop`
 4. Go to "OAuth Consent Screen" tab and scroll to "Test users" section.
 Add your LinkedIn connected email as a test user